-7 sugar cubes or 30g of sugar
+11+ year olds and adults: 7 sugar cubes or 30g of sugar

-You will need: A selection of empty drinks bottles and cartons - fizzy drinks (both standard and diet varieties), fruit juice, energy drink etc sugar cubes or 24g of sugar
+You will need: A selection of empty drinks bottles and cartons - fizzy drinks (both standard and diet varieties), fruit juice, energy drink etc sugar cubes

 Drinks provide energy, usually in the form of sugar, and we have to be careful how much is either added or naturally found.
 We might be surprised how much sugar is in our favourite drinks!
 Show the children the chart with the amount of sugar they should be having every day.